• Home

 A lengthy countertop can hold your mugs and coffee makers, while the chalkboard can display what’s on the coffee menu for the day.

-The coffee bean jars perfectly adds to the ambiance, too!
+The coffee bean jars add perfectly to the ambiance, too!

 More Coffee Decor!